Who was the Viking who decided to stay near the Norfolk coast on the road from King’s Lynn to Hunstanton?

 Celts At The Beginning?

-At the start of our journey, Lynn almost certainly comes from the Celtic word llyn meaning ‘lake’.
+At the start of our journey, Lynn almost certainly comes from the Celtic word llyn meaning ‘lake’ or ‘pool’.
 Lynn is situated at the mouth of the Wash, and it is not difficult to imagine our Celtic ancestors being attracted by the benefits of living near tidal pools which once covered the area.

 Lynn was known as Bishop’s Lynn from about 1100 when the land that the old part of the town stood on was owned by the Bishop of Norwich (Herbert de Losinga).
-Although King John gave the town a royal charter in 1204, it wasn’t until 1537 after the dissolution of the monasteries when the influence of the Bishop of Norwich was finally diminished and the town was given another Royal Charter by Henry VIII and became King’s Lynn.
+Although King John gave the town a royal charter in 1204, it wasn’t until 1524 when the influence of the Bishop of Norwich was finally diminished and the town was given another Royal Charter by Henry VIII and became King’s Lynn.

 The Anglo-Saxon Settlements